 - The risk of fraud exists in any business.
-For TfL, a large proportion of revenue is generated using either cash or contactless payments.
-TfL is continuing to diversify its sources of revenue.
+Under auditing standards, there is a presumed risk of fraud in connection with revenue recognition.
 Fraud involving the manipulation of results to achieve performance targets would be harmful to stakeholder perception.
 For this reason, we have not rebutted the presumed risk of fraud from revenue recognition. - Under professional auditing standards, our responsibility is to plan and perform audits to obtain reasonable assurance about whether the financial statements as a whole are free of material misstatements whether caused by error or fraud.
 To address the increased potential risk arising from manipulation of results to achieve performance targets, we consider on all our audit engagements the incentives and opportunities for individuals to override internal controls in our audit procedures.